-In April 2012, the Company's board of directors declared a regular quarterly dividend in the amount of \$0.02 per share on the Company's Class A and Class B common stock.
-The Company paid these dividends on May 15, 2012 to the holders of record as of the close of business on May 4, 2012.
-The Company paid approximately \$743,000.
+In July 2012, the Company's board of directors declared a regular quarterly dividend in the amount of \$0.02 per share on the Company's Class A and Class B common stock.
+The Company paid these dividends on August 15, 2012 to the holders of record as of the close of business on August 3, 2012.
+The Company paid approximately \$753,000 for these quarterly dividends.